 The city’s beautiful architecture is the star of the show — the Empire State Building, the Art Deco magnificence of the Chrysler Building and the intricate detailing of the Woolworth Building.
 Most visitors to the city want to pay their respects at the Site of the World Trade Center, where they can look on in awe as One World Trade Center climbs its way up into the heavens, and remember those we lost.

 Knowledgeable tour guides are quick with a joke and happy to answer any questions.
 Depending on the guide, there may be show tunes, or an oddball tidbit of Beastie Boys history.
-As of April 1, 2013, pre-recorded narration is also available in French, Spanish, German, Italian, Portuguese, Mandarin, Russian, Japanese, Korean and Hebrew.
+As of April 1, 2013, pre-recorded narration is also available in French, Spanish, German, Italian, Mandarin, Russian, Japanese, Korean and Hebrew.

 Along with all the landmarks on display, this is New York, so expect the unexpected: The “Morrissey” graffiti on top of 183 Broadway.
 The tour guide exclaiming “caw! caw!” as she explains that Edgar Allen Poe (author of The Raven